 All students are exposed to a wide variety of research topics by attending 18 research colloquia (out of 27 offered throughout their first three years of training).
-Students must register for PG856 Research Colloquium (2 units) in the quarter in which the final colloquium will be attended.
+Students must register for PG856 Research Colloquium (2 units) no sooner than the quarter in which the final colloquium will be attended.
 Doctoral students also participate in research teams throughout their graduate career.